MaDHouSe79/mh-lootpeds/README.md

 ## NOTE
 - This loot system will not work if you dont have qb-target.
 - make sure `qb-target` is installed `correctly` on your server.
+- check if you have `setr UseTarget true` in your server.cfg or this script will not work.

 ## Dependencies
 - ✅ [qb-core](https://github.com/qbcore-framework/qb-core)